dPhantum/syDB/README.md

 <blockquote>
-Good advice is sometimes confusing, but example is always clear.
+Good advice is sometimes confusing, but example is always clear.<br>
-<p>Guy Doud [Teacher of the Year]</>
+Guy Doud [Teacher of the Year]
 </blockquote>
 <br>